Best Practices for SQL Server Deadlocks

 You go to the library and decide on two different history authors.
 You find the book by the first author, but when you find where the second author’s book is supposed to be, it’s gone.
 Now you have to wait until that book is back on the shelf to complete your assignment.
 However, another person who needs the book you have to finish their assignment has already taken the second book you need off the shelf and is waiting for you to return yours.

-This scenario is essentially what a SQL Server Deadlock is.
+This scenario is an accurate representation of what happens during a SQL Server Deadlock.

-SQL Server detects when two queries each have a piece of information the other wants, and kills the query with the lower priority, or if you haven’t assigned one, lower use of resources.
-SQL Server assigns a cost based on the query’s execution plan, and if one query has a higher cost, the server kills the other.
+SQL Server detects when two queries each have a piece of information the other wants.
+It then kills the query with the lower priority.
+If you haven’t assigned priority, it kills the one with a lower use of resources.
+SQL Server assigns a cost based on the query’s execution plan.
+If one query has a higher cost, the server kills the other.

 1. Set deadlock priority